 This past Thursday, as Maeve and I were busy clicking away on our matching keyboards getting the final details sorted for the very best online cooking program that ever existed (intention is what makes things happen, right?), I decided it was time to let my hair down (or actually tie it back), throw off my spectacles, tie on an apron and get mixing and maxing out with a brand new recipe.
 It had a been a while and we knew there would be some long days involved.
-Since the word muffin always makes me laugh, 'cause I think it sounds naughty, I decided this was the perfect thing.
+I decided making millet rhubarb muffins was the perfect thing.

-I used rhubarb I had picked up at the market last week and millet flour- this being the very first time I have ever used millet flour- and baked us some sweet muffs that we couldn't wait to dive into.
-See- funny, right?
+I used rhubarb I had picked up at the market last week and millet flour – this being the very first time I have ever used millet flour – and baked us some sweet muffins that we couldn’t wait to dive into.

-Anyway- I am going to sit back and enjoy my millet rhubarb muffin, sip on a cup of my most favourite tea ever and hang out online to make sure I am at the ready to answer any questions you may have about our UnDiet Meal Prep Made Easy program.
+Anyway – I am going to sit back and enjoy my millet rhubarb muffin, and sip on a cup of my most favourite tea.Print

 - ¾ cup gluten-free brown rice flour